toddaustin07/mDNS/README.md

 - SRV - provides hostnames plus port numbers associated with the service
 - TXT - provides a set of key/value pairs that provide select metadata about the service (e.g. model, serial number, etc.)
 - A - provides an IPv4 address
-- AAAAA - provides an IPv6 address
+- AAAA - provides an IPv6 address

 ### Service Types